Verily launches COVID-19 screener, testing website for US - 9to5Google

 Update 4/17: Verily’s home state added Long Beach, while there are two new states in the COVID-19 screener: New Jersey (Waldwick) and New York (Valley Cottage).

+Update 4/20: Verily COVID-19 testing is now available in Michigan and Ohio, with most existing states adding more locations over the weekend.
+Those new additions are done in partnership with Rite Aid, with testing performed at those stores.

-California: Sacramento, San Jose, San Mateo, Stockton, Lake Elsinore, Sherman Oaks, Long Beach, and San Francisco
+California: Sacramento, San Jose, San Mateo, Stockton, Lake Elsinore, Sherman Oaks, Long Beach, and Salida

 Pennsylvania: Philadelphia, Harrisburg, Monroeville, York